eirikb/any-cli-mcp-server/README.md

 # any-cli-mcp-server

-Turn any CLI tool into an MCP server for Claude.
+Turn any CLI tool into an MCP server.

+Uses the `--help` to build MCP tools.

 ## Quick Start